kunalramchurn/EDA-Wine/README.md

 - Understanding, preparing and defining data and its data type
 - Features exploration
 - Descriptive statistics of the numerical features
-- Dataset Screening: Check for Null,duplicate values and kernel optimization
+- Dataset Screening: check for null,duplicate values and kernel optimization

 2. Data Transformation(Preparing Data before EDA):